mozilla/devtools-reqs/analysis/transpilers.md

 * similarly html files are generated from jade and css stylesheets are generated from stylus
 * a node.js-based file watcher built into the local development stack

-For tools, the key capability here is that (hopefully) all of these transpilation processes include sourcemap metadata.
+For tools, the key capability here is that (hopefully) all of these transpilation processes provide sourcemap metadata.
+SourceMap support is how we provide tooling for these alternative syntaxes in a generic way without having to bake in support for any specific syntax.

 ### Deployment techniques